 When Joe Hoffman accepted a friend’s invitation to attend the Duke Children’s Classic, he had no idea he would be starting an ongoing relationship that would last nearly 30 years and continue until today.
-And while this longtime Duke Children’s supporter has many incredible memories from his time with the Duke Children’s Classic, including seeing celebrities perform live and golfing with some of the sport’s greats, he never forgot what mattered most: the Duke Children’s patients and the providers who cared for them.
+And while this longtime Duke Children’s supporter has many incredible memories from his time with the Duke Children’s Classic, including golfing with some of the sport’s greats and seeing celebrities perform live, he never forgot what mattered most: the Duke Children’s patients and the providers who cared for them

 A Long Relationship

 The Duke Children’s classic was an annual celebrity golf tournament and performance event held to benefit Duke Children’s.
-The event began in 1974 and was headlined and chaired by Perry Como, a singer, actor, and television personality.
+The event began in 1974, headlined and chaired by Perry Como, a singer, actor, and television personality.
 Como would recruit performance and sports celebrities to the event, which ran for 35 years.

 Hoffman was invited to attend his first Duke Children’s Classic by Jerry Neville, who was an active volunteer for the event.
-As part of his experience and as an introduction to Duke Children’s, Hoffman attended a tour of Duke Children’s hospital that was led by Samuel L. Katz, MD, who at the time was chair of the Department of Pediatrics at the Duke School of Medicine and the physician-in-chief of Duke Children’s.
-What Hoffman saw during this tour would change his life.
+As part of his experience and as an introduction to Duke Children’s, Hoffman attended a tour of Duke Children’s hospital led by Samuel L. Katz, MD, who at the time was chair of the Department of Pediatrics at the Duke University School of Medicine and the physician-in-chief of Duke Children’s.
+What Hoffman saw that day would change his life.

 “The children I saw there, I had never seen anything like that before,” Hoffman recalls.
 He immediately knew he wanted to be involved with the Duke Children’s Classic to support Katz’s work and to help the children he saw during his tour.
 Hoffman soon became an integral part of the Classic, participating in and volunteering with the event for 29 years until it ended in 2008.